 Assistant Professor, Division of General Internal Medicine, San Francisco General Hospital, Department of Medicine, UCSF

-The central theme of Dr. Palmer’s research is identifying and addressing health disparities among cancer survivors, with a special focus on the medically underserved, particularly African American men.
-To date, her research has examined racial/ethnic and geographic (e.g., rural/urban) disparities in follow-up care among adult cancer survivors.
+Dr. Palmer’s research is grounded in cancer disparities and has progressed over the years to focus on racial/ethnic and geographic disparities (e.g., rural/urban) in cancer, challenges faced by male cancer survivors, prostate cancer in African American men, and quality cancer care.
 During her postdoctoral fellowship, she examined racial/ethnic disparities in health care receipt among male cancer survivors, rural/urban disparities in cancer survivors forgoing care because of cost, and racial/ethnic disparities in patient-provider communication, quality of care ratings, and patient activation among long-term cancer survivors.
 Dr. Palmer is particularly interested in prostate cancer among African American men, and has examined African American prostate cancer survivors’ treatment decision-making and their subsequent quality of life.
 Findings from these studies have directed her research agenda to further understand and examine quality of care and patient-provider communication among African American men with prostate cancer, particularly in low-income communities.
-Dr. Palmer’s long-term goal is to move beyond identifying cancer health disparities to developing, implementing, and disseminating interventions and programs that will ultimately reduce the burden of cancer among vulnerable populations.
+Dr. Palmer’s long-term goal is to move beyond identifying cancer disparities to developing, implementing, and disseminating interventions and programs that will ultimately reduce the burden of cancer among vulnerable populations.

 Morgan State University, Baltimore, MD, BS, 05/00, Community Health Education

 Emory University, Atlanta, GA, MPH, 05/02, Behavioral Science Health Education

 University of Texas, Houston, TX, DrPH, 08/10, Health Promotion Behavioral Science